justin4v/ZettelNotes/Design/设计模式/Abstract Factory.md

 # 适用性
 Use the *Abstract Factory* pattern when ：
-- a system should be *independent of how its products are created*, composed, and represented.
+>- a system should *be independent of how its products are created, composed, and represented*.
-- a system should be configured with one of multiple families of products.
+>- a system should *be configured with one of multiple families of products.*
-- a family of related product objects is designed to be used together, and you need to enforce this constraint.
+>- *a family of related product objects is designed to be used together*, and you need to enforce this constraint.
-- you want to provide a class library of products, and you want to reveal just their interfaces, not their implementations.
+>- you want to* provide a class library of products*, and you want to reveal just their interfaces, not their implementations.

 # 结构
 *Abstract Factory* 一般结构如下：